 It happens to the best of us – you surf the internet for some (or no particular) reason and end up with dozens of tabs and windows all over your desktop.
-Oh, and there’s music playing somewhere too online.
 If your PC feels laggy during web browsing, perhaps your browser is to blame.
 Lots of open tabs suck up RAM and processing resources.
-Keep track of your tabs and open the necessary ones, or try a more lightweight option such as UR Browser, Midori, or Opera.
+Keep track of your tabs and open only the necessary ones.

 Another reason for slow PCs could be your installed browser extensions or add-ons.
 You can check the impact of your extension or tab using your browser’s task manager.

 5) Other Hardware Issues

-If still your computer is running slow in Windows 10 after your hard drive receives the all-clear, some other hardware issues could be the cause of your slow computer.
-Using the Device Manager, check for possible conflicts and solve them as necessary.
+If still, your computer is running slow in Windows 10 after your hard drive receives the all-clear, some other hardware issues could be the cause of your slow computer.
+Using the Device Manager, check for possible hardware conflicts and solve them as necessary.

 Increase RAM: If resolving device conflicts does not help, your system might need more memory.
 Older computers run slower compared to their modern counterparts, with limited hardware.
 Provided your computer has the option, increase your PC’s RAM to at least 4 GB.
 Users running media-heavy programs will require more RAM than others since the system swaps data between the computer memory and its drive.

-Increase Your Processor’s Speed: A better CPU or processor can help your computer run faster.
+Increase Your Processor’s Speed: A better CPU or processor can help your computer runs faster.
 Depending on the specifications of your CPU, you can either overclock it or physically upgrade it according to your motherboard.
 This requires expert help, and you need to make sure the resulting processor won’t overheat.
 Upgrading older hardware usually helps fix slow computer problems.